buildingblocks/bb-prototype-website/README.md

 $ npm install && bower install
 ```

-Once this finishes running, you can build the project by running Grunt.
+Once this finishes running, you can build and serve the project by running the Grunt task.

 ```
-$ grunt
+$ grunt server
 ```

-[TODO: Loads more documentation]

 Do not edit files in the grunt generated __/dist__ directory (these will always be deleted).

 You can also use our [Yeoman generator](https://github.com/buildingblocks/generator-bb-prototype-website).
 [TODO: Finish the generator]

 ## Adding packages